-Specifies a virtual function number for a function adapter so that multiple logical partitions can use the same adapter.
+Specifies a virtual function number for a function adapter or one of its ports or for a virtual channel ID (VCHID) so that multiple logical partitions can use the same adapter, port, or VCHID.
 Virtual function numbers are arbitrary.
 The following rules apply to the virtual function number.

 - The virtual function number is 1- to 3-digit decimal number in the range 1-n.
-See Table 9 for the valid ranges for each function type. - Function type RCE does not support virtual functions.
-Therefore, an RCE adapter can be used by only one logical partition. - For the 2827 and 2828 machine types, if a virtual function number is specified for a PCHID, then all definitions for the same PCHID must have a virtual function number specified. - Beginning with the 2964 machine type, the VF keyword is required. - A virtual function number cannot be duplicated for the same PCHID or VCHID or for the same PCHID-PORT. - HYL and ROC2 adapters have multiple ports and the VF values are on a port basis rather than an adapter basis.
+See Table 10 on page 106 for the valid ranges for each function type. - Function types NVME and RCE do not support virtual functions.
+Therefore, an NVME or RCE adapter can be used by only one logical partition. - If you specified a value for count in the FID parameter, that same number of sequential FID numbers applies to the VF parameter.
+However, the VF parameter plus the number of FIDs minus 1, must not be larger than the maximum VF number supported by the specified function type. - For the 2827 and 2828 machine types, if a virtual function number is specified for a PCHID, then all definitions for the same PCHID must have a virtual function number specified.
+Also, these machine types do not support the TYPE keyword and the maximum VF number is 15.
+Therefore, Table 10 on page 106 does not apply to these machine types. - Beginning with the 2964 machine type, the VF keyword is required. - A virtual function number cannot be duplicated for the same PCHID or VCHID or for the same PCHID-PORT. - HYL and ROC2 adapters have multiple ports and the VF values are on a port basis rather than an adapter basis.
 All other function adapters have VF values on an adapter basis. - Multiple virtual function numbers for the same PCHID or VCHID can be assigned to the same logical partition.